Alaythia/Biblical-Bytes/README.md

 concerning the features that I would like to see in a study application.

-From this desire, Bible Bytes was born.
+From this desire, Biblical Bytes was born.

 Please join me in creating the best bible study application in the world!